funtoo/boot-update/doc/README.rst

 =================

-The Funtoo Core Boot Framework consists of independently-developed source code that is released under its own distinct licensing terms.
+The Funtoo Core Boot Framework consists of independently-developed source code that is released under its own distinct licensing terms:

-The Funtoo Core Boot Framework is distributed under the following terms:

 **Copyright 2009-2010 Funtoo Technologies, LLC.**